Code-Institute-Submissions/Shanbashir1-Play-Off_SeptResub/README.md

 ### Footer
 + The footer element will navigate the user to various social media pages.
 + "Follow us for new games available online" the following text will be above the social media links, to advise the user of our social media pages.
 The text will be a standard text format, with the colour of "white"
-+ "Subscribe to our games newsletter" will be a standard text which will navigate the user to the subscribe email registration form.
-+ The form (SignUp) will be a link for the user to register using their email address.
-The form will acknowledge the users completed registration to the newsletter.

 ## Future Features
 + Audio, a possible future feature could be to introduce some background music, for the user to enjoy while working through the quiz.